A woman using clean cooking technology

 Our focus

-Africa’s energy transition is a transformative opportunity to address energy poverty, unlock green growth, and foster inclusive development.
+Africa’s energy transition is a transformative opportunity to simultaneously tackle energy poverty, unlock green growth and realize inclusive development.
 UNDP works to rapidly expand energy access and improve livelihoods by leveraging the continent’s abundant renewable resources for low-carbon, sustainable solutions.

-UNDP’s initiatives span 40 projects across 26 countries, with $144 million in funding and $1.45 billion in co-financing mobilized.
-These projects focus on on-grid and off-grid renewable electricity, clean cooking technologies, waste-to-energy, and sustainable transport, prioritizing solutions like solar mini-grids, solar home systems, and productive-use appliances for underserved communities.
+Forty UNDP projects span 26 countries, with $144 million in funding and $1.45 billion in co-financing.
+Projects include on-grid and off-grid renewable electricity, clean cooking technologies, waste-to-energy and sustainable transport.
+They prioritize solutions such as solar mini-grids, solar home systems and productive-use appliances for underserved communities.

-Our approach is guided by four strategic pillars: scaling impactful energy access initiatives, promoting clean cooking solutions, advancing skills development, and supporting sustainable urbanization.
-These efforts are complemented by six enabling activities: unlocking energy finance, harnessing digitalization, strengthening governance frameworks, fostering innovation, promoting regional skills development, and mainstreaming gender equality.
+Four strategic pillars guide UNDP: scaling up impactful energy access initiatives, promoting clean cooking solutions, advancing skills development and supporting sustainable urbanization.
+Six enabling activities complement these efforts: unlocking energy finance, harnessing digitalization, strengthening governance frameworks, fostering innovation, promoting regional skills development and mainstreaming gender equality.
 By integrating these pillars and activities, UNDP aims to accelerate Africa’s energy transition, improve livelihoods, and support resilient, sustainable growth across the continent.